Devadasi: Yellamma Cult of Karnataka in South India

 In the southern Indian state of Karnataka the Devadasi system was practiced for over 10 centuries.
 Chief among them was the Yellamma cult.

 There are many stories about the origin of the Yellamma cult.
 The most popular story indicates that Renuka was the daughter of a Brahmin, who married the sage Jamadagni, and was the mother of five sons.
 She used to bring water from the Malaprabha river for the sage's worship and rituals.
 One day at the river she saw a group of youths engaged in water sports and forgot to return home in time for her husband's worship and rituals, which made Jamadagni question her chastity.
 He ordered their sons one by one to punish their mother, but four of them refused on one pretext or the other.
 The sage cursed them to become eunuchs and had Renuka beheaded by his fifth son, Parashurama.
 To everybody's astonishment, Renuka's head multiplied by tens and hundreds and moved to different regions.
 This miracle inspired her four eunuch sons as well as others to become her followers and worship her head.
+A variant of this story has less sons and features gandharva as the reason Yellamma was home late.
+She habitually was able to form loose sand into a pot with magic created by her chastity, but when she stared at the gandharva, the sand crumbled, dousing her in water.